Why is Regular Strategic Planning Imperative for Tech-Sector Success?

 Additionally, assigning clear, actionable goals to specific team members or departments will increase accountability and strategy buy-in.
 Your people will know what they are doing and why they are doing it.
 They will understand how each task supports each initiative and know exactly which aspects of the plan that they are responsible for carrying out.

 - Your organization will experience better team alignment

 Involving your people in the strategic planning process is a great way to foster organizational alignment.
-If your employees understand why your organization exists, who you serve and why you serve them, as well as where you want to be in the future, they will be able to make better decisions in their daily work that support the company’s mission, vision, and values.
+If your employees understand why your organization exists, who you serve and why you serve them, as well as where you want to be in the future, they will be able to make better decisions in their daily work that support the company’s mission, vision, and goals.

 Furthermore, if staff (or leaders of each department) are engaged in the entire strategic planning process, they will have a chance to share their thoughts and contribute their ideas, which will likely increase engagement and accountability.
 This also helps to foster a culture of strategic thinking across your organization.
 Though you cannot force cultural evolution, you can foster it through inclusive strategy development, as well as through having a leadership team that demonstrates a commitment to strategy implementation and growth.

 While these outlined benefits are a product of regular strategy reviews, they are not an exhaustive list.
 If you’d like to learn more, check out our PDF on the benefits of a strategic planning meeting: